objectia/objectia-python/DESCRIPTION.rst

 Python client for Objectia API
 ==============================

-A Python library for the Objectia API API.
+A Python library for the Objectia API.

 Setup